-In-CAISO gas and unspecified imports (frequently from gas plants outside of CAISO) are economic substitutes within RESOLVE modeling; a mix of unspecified import and in-CAISO gas emissions are shown in each year.
+In-CAISO gas and unspecified imports (frequently from gas plants outside of CAISO) are on similar economic footing; a mix of unspecified import and in-CAISO gas emissions are shown in each year.

-BTM CHP, and associated GHG emissions, are assumed to phase out between 2035 and 2040.
+BTM CHP, and associated GHG emissions, assumed to phase out between 2035 and 2040

-LSE plan resources, reliability requirements (MTR + PRM), and resource economics are adequate to meet the GHG target at no incremental cost (\$0/ton CO2) shadow price) through 2030.
+LSE plan resources, reliability requirements (MTR + PRM), and resource economics are adequate to meet the GHG target at no incremental cost ($0/ton CO_2$ shadow price) through 2030.
 In the 2030s, the cost to meet the GHG target is relatively small ($2-36/ton CO_2$).